Irving Hill: Education and career

-Born in Lincoln, Nebraska, Hill received a Bachelor of Arts degree from the University of Nebraska–Lincoln in 1936 and a Bachelor of Laws from Harvard Law School in 1939.
+Born in Lincoln, Nebraska, Hill received a Bachelor of Arts degree from the University of Nebraska in 1936 and a Bachelor of Laws from Harvard Law School in 1939.
 He was an attorney for the United States Department of Justice in Washington, D.C. in 1939.
 He was an assistant to the general counsel of the Bonneville Power Administration in Portland, Oregon from 1939 to 1942.
 He was a Special Assistant United States Attorney of the United States Department of Justice in Washington, D.C. from 1942 to 1946.
 He was a United States Naval Reserve Lieutenant, J.G., towards the end of World War II, from 1944 to 1946.
 He was than a legal adviser to the United States delegation to the United Nations Economic and Social Council in 1946, and was in private practice in Beverly Hills, California from 1946 to 1961.
 He was a judge of the Los Angeles Superior Court from 1961 to 1965.